LailaiWang/PyFR-with-overset-ale/README.md

 Currently only tested for GPU.
 CPU possibly won't work fully.

 The current code only works for at least two CORES for overset meshes.
+Here are some tips to debug a parallel code (MPI).
 To debug a PYTHON code running with MPI which calls C++ library, one can use
->mpiexec -n xterm -e "python -m pdb command to run code".
+> mpiexec -n xterm -e "python -m pdb command to run code".

 n xterm terminals will pop up with pdb debugging mode to allow you to check the information process by process.